CSV Import FAQ

 How do I set up a CSV file for use by the Import Assistant?

-The Import Assistant performs imports by record type, so you should put data for each record type in its own CSV file.
+The Import Assistant imports by record type, so place data for each type in its own CSV file.

-The first step is usually to export data from your current application to a CSV file.
-After that, you may need to add columns required by NetSuite to the file, to ensure the import is successful.
-You can determine the fields required for import, and set default values for these added columns, on the Import Assistant's Field Mapping page.
+First, export your data from your current app to a CSV file.
+Then, you might need to add columns that NetSuite requires.
+You can see which fields you need and set default values for them on the Import Assistant’s Field Mapping page.

-If you want to take full advantage of the Import Assistant's automatic mapping capabilities, you can change the column names in your CSV file to match NetSuite field names.
-You can see these field names on the Field Mapping page.
+To get the most out of the Import Assistant’s automatic mapping, change your CSV column names to match NetSuite field names.
+You can find these names on the Field Mapping page.

-It is a good idea to include unique ID values from the current application in the CSV file, rename their CSV column to “External ID”, and import these values into NetSuite.
-These ID values uniquely identify each records, and can provide primary keys to use for record matching and linking.
+It’s a good idea to include unique IDs from your current app in the CSV, rename the column to “External ID,” and import those into NetSuite.
+These IDs help uniquely identify each record and can be used as primary keys for matching and linking.

 Related Topics